 No ignition

-This step-by-step repair guide walks you through fixing no ignition on your Samsung DVG45BB6900H (Gas).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing the no ignition issue on your Samsung DVG45BB6900H (Gas).
+With the right tools and parts in hand, most homeowners can complete this repair in just 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.